CrisesUrv/microaggregation-based_anonymization_tool/data_anonymization_tool/README.md

 It states the protection method to be applied for each attribute type.
 To do this, for each attribute type, the following values can be defined:
 * *type*: the *attribute_type* described above (*identifier*, *quasi-identifier*, *confidential*, *non-confidential*)
 * *protection*: the method to be used to anonymize the attributes of this attribute type:
-  * *suppression*: suppresses the value (specifically, changes the value by an '\*').
+  * *suppression*: suppresses the value (specifically, replaces the value by an '\*').
 Usually employed to protect identifying attributes
   * *k-anonymity*: applies microaggregation-based *k*-anonymity.
 Typically used to protect quasi-identifiers and avoid identity disclosure
     * *k*: the desired value of *k* for *k*-anonymity
   * *t-closeness*: applies microaggregation-based *t*-closeness.
 This offers protection against attribute disclosure for confidential attributes